Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Example problems

 \exampleproblem Show that the weights, Eq.~\eqref{eq:weighthopfield}, form a symmetric matrix given by the sum of external products between the memory states $\memstate[\mu]$, each of which is written as a column vector.

-This problem can be introduced by the instructor talking about the importance of vector and matrix algebra in artificial intelligence.
-Then, the instructor can derive the $W_{ij}$ from Eq.~\eqref{eq:overlap} and~\eqref{eq:energydef}, and ask students to make this simple demonstration, \begin{small}
+Problem~\ref{prob:ex} can be introduced by discussing the importance of vector and matrix algebra in artificial intelligence.
+The instructor can derive the $W_{ij}$ from Eqs.~\eqref{eq:overlap} and~\eqref{eq:energydef}, and ask students to make this simple demonstration,